 - Consider a pre-paid international phone instead of bringing your cell phone.

-- Laptops are great, but a hotel or cyber cafes (even your cell phone) may work just as well with far less weight and hassle.
+- Laptops are great, but a hotel or cyber cafe (even your cell phone) may work just as well with far less weight and hassle.
 If you do take your cell phone, check with your carrier about charges and consider upgrading to an international plan for your trip.
 Remember the charger.